 the World Cup and women's knee injuries

-Seeing the USA’s women’s soccer team win the World Cup, as well as the concern when Alex Morgan missed the first few rounds due to injury, gives us a chance to talk about knee injuries in women’s sports.
 When the sports medicine world talks about knee injuries in women’s sports, the big elephant in the room is the ACL tear.
 Why?
-Because ACL tears require surgery to fix, and often 6-9 months of rehabilitation before return to full sports.
+Because ACL tears require surgery to fix, and often 9-12 months of rehabilitation before return to full sports.
 This is an entire season of sports that is missed.
 In addition, once the ACL is torn, it is easier to tear again.
 Women’s soccer has an ACL tear rate higher than most other sports.
 I challenge you to find a high school soccer player who has not had a teammate tear her ACL.
 It is unfortunate when athletes have a severe injury at a young age.
 Can something be done about it?
 YES!

 Notice how this female athlete’s knees turn in as she lands from a jump.

 what can be done to prevent ACL tears?

 Research also shows that when athletes are retrained in how they cut, jump, and perform other sports maneuvers, their risk of tearing the ACL goes down.
 Programs such as Sports Metrics, offered at Dayton Children’s, does this.
 Unlike sports acceleration programs, which focus on sports performance, Sports Metrics focuses on correcting the mechanics which puts athletes at high risk for ACL tears.
 Although it is impossible to prevent all injuries, athletes who have successfully completed a program like Sports Metrics have a significantly lower number of ACL tears than those who do not.